Charity Revocations, Trade Hearing, Badger Habitat

 Summary#

-This Canada Gazette page (published November 18, 2023) collects short public notices from the tax, trade and parks parts of government.
-It announces proposed revocations of three registered charities, a hearing in a trade-tariff appeal, and that critical habitat rules will begin to apply for the American Badger in Kootenay National Park of Canada after 90 days.
+This Canada Gazette issue (published November 18, 2023) carries short notices from the Canada Revenue Agency, the Canadian International Trade Tribunal, and Parks Canada.
+It announces proposed revocations of several charities’ registrations, a trade hearing about tariff classification for Tweed Inc., and the identification of critical habitat for the American Badger jeffersonii in Kootenay National Park of Canada.

 What it does#

-- The Canadian International Trade Tribunal will hold a videoconference hearing on December 19, 2023 about an appeal by Tweed Inc. against the President of the Canada Border Services Agency.
-The dispute is whether certain JPAQ polypropylene cases should be classified under tariff item 3924.90.00 or 3923.10.00 (this affects which tariff label applies).
+- The Canadian International Trade Tribunal will hold a public hearing (via videoconference) on December 19, 2023 (Notice No. HA-2023-014) for an appeal by Tweed Inc. against the President of the Canada Border Services Agency.
+The question is whether certain JPAQ polypropylene cases should be classified under tariff item 3924.90.00 or under tariff item 3923.10.00.

 Who's affected#